 Limiting your toddler’s soda intake

 Another key way to limit the amount of soda your toddler drinks is just to not buy soda when you’re at the grocery store.
 It’s difficult to avoid soda if it’s offered at a friend’s house or a social event, and in these cases, it’s probably not going to do lasting harm to let a toddler have the occasional treat.
-But for the most part, he really doesn&;t need soda and it won’t add anything positive to his diet or health.
+But for the most part, they really doesn&;t need soda and it won’t add anything positive to their diet or health.

 “Is caffeinated soda OK for kids?”
 KidsHealth.
 The Nemours Foundation, Jul 2013.
 Web.